Charles Wright Academy

-Charles Wright Academy is a private college preparatory school in University Place, Washington, offering Preschool to Grade 12.
-It was founded as an all-boys private school since its inception in 1957 and began admitting girls in 1970.
+Charles Wright Academy is a coed private college preparatory school in University Place, Washington, offering Preschool to Grade 12.

+CWA is a member of the National Association of Independent Schools (NAIS) and the Northwest Association of Independent Schools (NWAIS).

+It is located on a 107-acre campus in Tacoma, Washington, and has a non-sectarian religious affiliation.

 History

-The idea for Charles Wright Academy was developed in 1947, when Annie Wright Seminary, an all-girls school (at the time), took in some of the students from kindergarten, first, and second grade of Lowell Elementary in Tacoma when their school was damaged by an earthquake.
-Pleased with the functioning of the school the parents urged to continue the school as co-ed and further including higher grades which was declined.
+In 1947, Lowell Elementary in Tacoma was damaged by an earthquake when Annie Wright Seminary, an all-girls school (at the time), took in some of the students from kindergarten, first, and second grade.
+Pleased with the functioning of the school the parents urged to continue the school as co-ed and further including higher grades, which was declined.

-Sam and Nathalie Brown approached Bishop Stephen Bayne of the Episcopal Diocese of Olympia who directed them to take the plan forward.
+Sam and Nathalie Brown decided to open a school for boys, and approached Bishop Stephen Bayne of the Episcopal Diocese of Olympia who directed them to take the plan forward.
 They along with other interested parents purchased 127 acres on Chambers Creek Road and began functioning as a private boys school as approved by Washington Office of the Superintendent of Public Instruction.
 Their first year in 1957 included 40 boys and five faculty members.
 In 1970, Charles Wright Academy decided to admit girls and has been co-ed ever since.
 It was named Charles Wright Academy in honor of Charles Barstow Wright.

-They provide grades from Preschool to 12.
-CWA is a member of the National Association of Independent Schools (NAIS) and the Northwest Association of Independent Schools (NWAIS).

-It is located in the 107-acre campus in Tacoma, Washington and follows a non-sectarian religious affiliation.
+Mascot

+Tarriers were Irish immigrant railroad workers who contributed to the construction of the United States railroad during the mid-19th century.
+The job of the Tarrier was to drill holes in rock to blast out railroad tunnels.
+Tarriers were later immortalized in the 1888 American folk song "Drill, Ye Tarriers, Drill".

+According to the school's website, the Tarrier was chosen due to the shared association with the school's namesake, Charles Barstow Wright, and the Tacoma railroad.
+Wright was a railroad executive who served as President of Northern Pacific Railway from 1875 to 1879 and was instrumental in deciding on Tacoma as its western terminus.
+Wright was active in the founding of the City of Tacoma and Charles Wright Academy was built and named in his honor in 1957.

+The Charles Wright Academy Tarrier is represented by a mascot named Spike, a man wearing a plaid shirt and a bowler hat while holding a mallet.
+In early years, a student would dress up in a green and white plaid shirt, blue jeans, and work boots.
+In recent years, a more modern full-body costume, including a mask, has been worn.

+Due to the obscure nature of the term Tarrier and it being a homophone of the small dog, the “terrier,” the Charles Wright Academy community spends a great deal of time explaining their mascot and its origins honoring the hard-working Irish immigrants in the United States, who worked on building the Northern Pacific Railroad to the Pacific terminus in Tacoma, Washington.

+On their Lower School, or Elementary, campus the Tarriers have an original bell from a vintage Pacific Northern train line.